 The hotel offers several types of rooms with views and kitchenettes.
 The coastal view rooms are remodeled; renovations are ongoing in the garden view rooms.
 We stayed in a Beachfront Deluxe room with a patio large enough for kids to play on — a dream for toddlers and little kids.

 Beachfront deluxe room with a huge patio

 While there isn’t a “bad room” at La Jolla Shores given that the beach is so close, the location of your room can be important depending on you plan on putting the kids to bed.
 Our first floor room (one flight above the ground level beach boardwalk) was next to the pool and restaurant where parties are hosted.
 It may be load on event nights although per the hotel’s policy, the pool and party area must shut down at 10p.

 The Shores restaurant has inside and outside dining and is casual during the day and upscale at night.
 It has large floor-to-ceiling windows that provide excellent views of the ocean and is particularly beautiful for breakfast.
 Go figure but our kids loved the fresh juices here with kale and cactus.

 Breakfast with a view

 If you want something even more casual, try the popular beach barbeque.
 Tables are set up in the sand and guests can have all the food prepared and served picnic-style on paper plates.
-Or for only $25, the hotel staff will set up a grill and table and chairs for up to ten people and you provide the food.
+Or for a fee, the hotel staff will set up a grill and table and chairs for up to ten people and you provide the food.